Financial Chronicle: Edition

 Financial Chronicle, edited by Shubhrangshu Roy, was simultaneously launched from Hyderabad and Chennai on 16 April 2008.
 The Bangalore edition was launched on 25 May, and the Mumbai edition on 20 June.
-With the launch of the New Delhi edition on 14 April 2009, Financial Chronicle completed its launch objective of five-city simultaneous publication within the first year itself.
-Financial Chronicle has had the shortest run-up to a newspaper launch in the history of Indian print journalism.
-It also has the record of reaching the maximum number of publication centres in the shortest span of time.
+With the launch of the New Delhi edition on 14 April 2009, Financial Chronicle completed its launch objective of five-city simultaneous publication within its first year.

 Financial Chronicle's e-paper was launched midnight of 15–16 April 2008.
 This makes FC the first paper to be launched electronically on the internet before its print launch.
 FC began its journey five days-a-week, Monday through Friday.
-It launched a Weekend tabloid edition beginning 10 September 2011.
+It launched a weekend tabloid edition beginning 10 September 2011.

 Financial Chronicle also publishes four weekly all-colour feature sections.

 Format

 Financial Chronicle is a business broadsheet printed in white newsprint in 20 pages format on Mondays, Tuesdays, Thursdays and Fridays and 16 pages format on Wednesdays.
-Its Weekend issue is published in 32 pages in tabloid format on Saturdays.
+Its weekend issue is published in 32 pages in tabloid format on Saturdays.